gdolly/gdolly.github.io/_posts/2021-07-22-about-vegansim.markdown

 ---
 layout: post
-title:  "About veganism"
+title:  "About Veganism"
 date:   2021-07-22 20:18:00 +0530
 categories: jekyll update
 ---

 I follow Veganism and I get this particular question “Why are you vegan?” so often that I thought why not write about it and educate people.

-For those wondering what veganism is, here’s a quick wikipedia definition — **“***a way of living that attempts to exclude all forms of animal exploitation and cruelty***”**.
+For those wondering what veganism is, here’s a quick wikipedia definition — *“a way of living that attempts to exclude all forms of animal exploitation and cruelty”*.

 Most people when they think about veganism, they think it’s just about food.
 While food is a big part of it, but there’s a lot more to it.
 Being vegan is a lifestyle choice, it includes everything from your soap, face wash, face creams to your clothes, wallets and even your investments, basically everything.